Reading Time: 6 minutes

 Physical activity impacts THC levels.

 The more physically active you are, the quicker THC will exit your system.
-This is closely related to the speed of one’s metabolism; the more active you are, the higher your metabolism.
-Also, raising your heart rate and sweating helps to remove chemicals and toxins from the body, including THC.
+This is closely related to the speed of your metabolism.

 Immune System

-How does the Delivery Method affect THC Levels?
+How Does Delivery Method Affect THC Levels?

 The amount of THC absorbed depends on how often you partake and how you choose to consume marijuana.
-Here are the two primary ways people ingest pot and how it affects THC levels in the body.
+Here are the two primary ways people ingest weed and how it affects THC levels in the body.

 Smoking Pot